-When used effectively, they show definitive promise to boost the levels of patient engagement and increase transparency between the patient and healthcare provider.
-An AR/VR powered app as a part of patient education strategy boosts the patient participation significantly.
+When used effectively, they show definitive promise to boost the levels of patient engagement and increase transparency between the patient and healthcare provider, thus resulting in an effective practice management.

-3. Use Technology To Make Collaboration Possible
+3. Cloud Computing To Make Collaboration Possible

 With cloud computing in healthcare, clinicians and healthcare providers can work in collaboration with one another leading to improved health outcomes for the patients.